nemster/radix_pump/README.md

 ### Instantiate (Stokenet)

-Use this functions to create a RadixPump and a TestHook component in Stokenet
+Use this functions to create a RadixPump and the test hook components in Stokenet

 ```
 CALL_FUNCTION
-    Address("package_tdx_2_1p4wc400jfqe22p00nd73uq85zkdnvzhhuhjjg97n3exlg75ks9h9j4")
+    Address("")
     "RadixPump"
     "new"
     Address("<OWNER_BADGE_ADDRESS>")